AdrianFranc0/Active-Directory-Home-Lab/README.md

 <h2>Description</h2>
  Project consists of building a network environment and setting up a virtual machine using Oracle virtual Box.
 In this Lab we are building our knowledge on how windows and active directory works.
-We will also be configuring and running a PowerShell.
+We will also be configuring and run PowerShell.
 Within the Virtual Windows 10 machine it will have many users in the environment, emulating a work setup/environment.
 <br />